Reading Wrap-Up

 Dead Head, by C. J. Skuse

-The change of setting was welcome and the new characters were mostly excellent.
-However, it periodically felt the need to insert some new sexual predator or child abuser for Rhi to murder, and the author is clearly no longer interested in writing these scenes—and I’m no longer interested in reading them.
-Just like the first two in the series, there is a fantastic dark comedy in there somewhere, held back by bland commercial trappings.
+The change of setting was welcome in Sweetpea book three, and the new characters were mostly excellent.
+However, it would periodically insert some bland new sexual predator or child abuser for Rhi to murder, and the author is clearly not interested in writing these scenarios anymore—and I’m certainly no longer interested in reading them.
+Like the first two in the series, there is a fantastic dark comedy in this novel somewhere, but it’s cluttered by commercial trappings.

 — 3/5 —